TinsuAI/siufu/docs/prd.md

 #### Story 3.3: File Upload Interface

 As a **user**,
-I want **a drag-and-drop interface to upload all 6 required files**, so that **I can easily submit documents for processing** (per FR1).
+I want **a drag-and-drop interface to upload all required source documents**, so that **I can easily submit documents for processing** (per FR1).

 **Acceptance Criteria:**
-1. Upload screen (`/upload`) displays 6 labeled drop zones: Arrival Notice (PDF), Bill of Lading (PDF), Certificate of Origin (PDF), Invoice (PDF/Image), Good List (Excel), EXIM Tariff (Excel)
+1. Upload screen (`/upload`) displays 4 labeled drop zones: Arrival Notice (PDF), Bill of Lading (PDF), Certificate of Origin (PDF, multiple files accepted), Invoice (PDF/Image)
 2. Drag-and-drop functionality works for all drop zones with visual feedback (highlight on drag-over)
+3. Certificate of Origin drop zone accepts multiple files (show list of uploaded files with remove option)
-3. Alternative: Click to open file browser for each zone
+4. Alternative: Click to open file browser for each zone
-4. Visual checklist shows which files uploaded (✓ green checkmark when file added)
+5. Visual checklist shows which required files uploaded (✓ green checkmark when file added)
-5. File type validation on frontend before upload (show error if wrong type)
+6. File type validation on frontend before upload (show error if wrong type)
-6. File size validation (PDFs max 10MB, images max 5MB, Excel max 2MB) with clear error messages
+7. File size validation: All files max 20MB with clear error messages if exceeded
-7. "Process Declaration" button enabled only when all 6 files uploaded
+8. "Process Declaration" button enabled only when all 4 required files uploaded (AN, BOL, at least 1 CO, INVOICE)
-8. Clicking "Process Declaration" uploads files to `POST /api/declarations/upload` and triggers processing
+9. Clicking "Process Declaration" uploads files to `POST /api/declarations/upload` and triggers processing
-9. After upload, user redirected to processing status screen showing declaration ID
+10. After upload, user redirected to processing status screen showing declaration ID
-10. Error handling: Display clear messages if upload fails (network error, validation error)
+11. Error handling: Display clear messages if upload fails (network error, validation error)

+**Notes:**
+- Good List and EXIM Tariff are NOT uploaded—they are managed as knowledge base data
+- CO files may include multiple certificates (e.g., Form E, Form D, general CO)

 ---